Site icon View from La Vila

 La Vila has three stops.
 The first is La Vila Joiosa, where King Alfonso Xlll came by in 1911 to lay the first stone and officially start the construction of the line.

-You’ll see some of the original station buildings, a rusty old turntable left over from the days of steam and an original crane for handling goods.
+You’ll see some of the original station buildings, a rusty old turntable left over from the days of steam and an original crane for handling freight.

 It’s a reminder that before tourists came along in the 1960s, much of the traffic was goods trains, moving raw materials like petrol and fertiliser and shifting agricultural produce for export from Alicante.